lionandjelka/QhX1/source/installation.rst

 Installing with pip
 -------------------

-You can install the package directly from PyPI (assuming it is uploaded there) using the following command:
+You can install the package directly from PyPI  using the following command:

 .. code-block:: bash